Have a bad experience with your loved one’s nursing home, or during a hospital stay?

 - Invest in the beginning by creating rapport quickly, and let the patient know what to expect.

-- Demonstrate empathy by being open to the patient’s emotions and conveying empathy verbally and nonverbally
+- Demonstrate.
+By being open to the patient’s emotions.
+And conveying empathy… verbally and nonverbally

 How do You Feel About The Reimbursement Tied To Patient Satisfaction?